 The Alternative Guide to Postgraduate Funding is an external resource providing advice to graduates on applying for funding from sources such as charities and trusts.
 It is particularly useful for graduate applicants who are struggling to find funding from more traditional sources.
 Graduate applicants are able to submit their details via the online request form to receive a pin number, which they can then use to register for access to the Guide.
 Full details are available on the Fees and Funding website.

 Before applying for scholarships, you should read the eligibility criteria thoroughly and make sure you submit your application by the correct deadline.
 Most fully funded scholarships are only available to students who are about to start a new course.
 Once you are on course, there are very few substantive scholarships available, so it is vital to explore your options early.

 The very strongest applicants for all our DPhil programme are automatically considered for University Clarendon scholarships.
-There is no separate application process but applicants need to apply by 20 January 2017.
+There is no separate application process.
 These are highly competitive and each year only one or two of our students are successful.
 For further information click here.

 Applicants for the DPhil in Contemporary Art History and Theory are eligible to apply for the Ertegun Scholarship Programme, which covers all tuition fees plus a generous maintenance grant and a dedicated study space in Ertegun House.
 More information and details of how to apply can be found on the Ertegun website.

 Nearly all colleges offer funding for graduate students, and these scholarships can cover a variety of expenses, including accommodation, fees or a grant for living expenses.
 Many awards are for the support of students in specific disciplines.
-But some - such as the St Cross-SBFT Scholarship in the Humanities - are open to research students from across a range of disciplines.
+But some are open to research students from across a range of disciplines.
 The list of colleges that accept Fine Art students is available here.
 A full list of college scholarships is available from the Fees, Funding & Scholarship Search.